-This guide describes how to quickly install products available on the Oracle Database 10g Companion CD on Linux x86 systems.
+This guide describes how to quickly install products available on the Oracle Database 10g Companion CD on Linux x86-64 systems.
 It contains the following sections:

-- 1. Reviewing Information About This Guide
+- Reviewing Information About This Guide

-- 2. Requirements for Installing Companion CD Products
+- Requirements for Installing Companion CD Products

-- 3. Beginning the Procedure for Installing Companion CD Products
+- Beginning the Procedure to Install Companion CD Products

-- 4. Specifying Product-Specific Information During the Installation
+- Specifying Product-Specific Information During the Installation

-- 5. Completing the Installation
+- Completing the Installation

-- 6. What to Do Next?
+- What to Do Next?

-- 7. Documentation Accessibility
+- Documentation Accessibility